Lovegiver/ReactivePipeline/src/README.md.md

     static Pipeline createPipeline(String pipelineName, Set<Task> allTasks, WorkGroupOptimizer optimizer)

 With the second method, you'll have to define your own `Optimizer`.
-This means that you define you own logic to group Tasks into `WorkGroup`s
+This means that you define you own logic to group Tasks into `WorkGroup`s.
+The existing default Optimizer logic is very basic and may be hugely improved and optimized.
+It is part of my To-

     static Task createTask(String taskName, Operation operation, List<Task> predecessors)